 Decreasing pollution and improving

-the environment (For instance, by energy and
+the environment (for instance, by energy and

 materials consumption management